gravitational/teleport/rfd/0184-agent-auto-updates.md

 A group in `active` mode is currently being updated.
 The conditions to leave `active` mode and transition to the `done` mode will vary based on the phase and rollout strategy.

+- for the `previous-must-succeed` strategy:
   - Phase 3: we don't have any information about agents.
 The group transitions to `done` 60 minutes after its start.
   - Phase 4: we know about the connected agent count and the connected agent versions.
 The group transitions to `done` if:
     - at least `(100 - max_in_flight)%` of the agents are still connected
     - at least `(100 - max_in_flight)%` of the agents are running the new version
   - Phase 6: we incrementally update the progress, this adds a new criteria: the group progress is at 100%
+- for the `time-based` strategy:
+  - the group transitions to the `done` state `maintenance_window_minutes` minutes after the `active` transition.
+    The rollout's `start_time` must be used to do this transition, not the schedule's `start_hour`.
+    This will allow the user to trigger manual out-of-maintenance updates if needed.

 The phase 6 backpressure calculations are covered in the Backpressure Calculations section below..